t24good/t24good.github.io/_posts/2020-01-24-complacency.markdown

 I had simply become complacent in my life's journey.
 I held a job for 10+ years, and I couldn't see myself developing within the company any further.
 So what was I to do?

 I had been to college, and picked up a couple of "dust collecting" degrees, and I had tenure at a huge company with no chance of moving forward professionally in the forseeable future.
-Granted, I was making decent money- but I was working 12+ hour daily shifts, with no ackknowledgement, with absolutely no work/life balance, and with no future.
+Granted, I was making decent money- but I was working 12+ hour daily shifts, with no acknowledgement, with absolutely no work/life balance, and with no future.

 I was so unhappy and stressed that my other half insisted that I quit my job, and take time to find what I really wanted to do in life.
 So after saving, and stressing for a few months- I FINALLY DID IT!
 I QUIT MY JOB OF TEN YEARS... and I...
 I had no earthly idea of what was next for me....
 Welllll....
 CRAP.